 Interface and ease of use

 The Windows client looks and feels great.
 It’s inobtrusive and doesn’t have lots to be confused by, making it just the thing for less tech-savvy users.

 At some points, the app was unable to connect to the selected server.
 The connection status indicator didn’t help much.
 There were no indicators of whether the connection is initiating, failed, or time outed.
-There are also no buttons to cancel the connection attempt.

 CyberGhost’s search bar displays only countries and not the cities.
 However, when you open a server list of a country, only the city names are shown.
 In turn, the search bar doesn’t let you browse through the countries anymore.